Ampersand-Alexander/Risk-Of-Rain-2-Eris/README.md

 ## Setting up your character prefab in code

-Assuming you've cloned Henry for this one, and have a basic understanding of how to navigate a C# project.
+Assuming you've cloned Eris for this one, and have a basic understanding of how to navigate a C# project.
 Before you start, there's a few components that you're gonna be working with that it's important to understand.

 #### CharacterBody

 `CharacterBody` is the main component that handles most things relating to a character.
 This handles things like base stats, crosshairs, item interactions, etc. There's way too many things for me to go over so it's best to learn about this through experience.
-Henry's code takes care of all of the setup for this when creating your own body so don't stress over it too much.
+Eris's code takes care of all of the setup for this when creating your own body so don't stress over it too much.

 #### HealthComponent